Chris Paul: Golden State Warriors (2023–2024)

+San Antonio Spurs (2024–2025)

+On July 7, 2024, Paul signed a one-year, $11 million deal with the San Antonio Spurs.
+His decision to sign with the team, which had only won 22 games the season before, stemmed from his desire to receive playing time rather than chasing a championship.
+On November 15, Paul logged 11 points and 11 assists in a 120–115 loss to the Los Angeles Lakers.
+He also logged the 12,000th assist of his career, joining John Stockton and Jason Kidd as the only players to reach the milestone.
+Paul passed Kidd for second all-time in career assists and career steals on December 8, 2024 and February 20, 2025, respectively.
+On April 13, Paul played in the season finale, recording 15 points, seven rebounds, six assists and four steals in a 125–118 win over the Toronto Raptors, becoming the first player in NBA history to accumulate 23,000 points with at least 12,000 assists.
+He also started all 82 games, making him the first player to do that in year 20.
+The previous mark on that front was held by Utah’s John Stockton, who started all 82 games in his 19th and final season.

+Return to the Clippers (2025–present)

+On July 21, 2025, Paul signed a one-year, $3.6 million contract to return to the Los Angeles Clippers for his 21st season in the NBA.

 National team career

 Paul made his debut for the United States national team at the 2006 FIBA World Championship in Japan.
 He finished the competition with a tournament-high 44 assists, helping Team USA win the bronze medal in the process.
 At the 2008 Olympics in Beijing, he played a key role off the bench, scoring 13 points in a gold medal game victory against Spain.
 In addition to the gold medal, Team USA also finished the competition with a perfect 8–0 record.
 Paul was promoted to the starting point guard position for the 2012 Olympics in London, averaging 8.2 points, 5.1 assists, and 1.6 steals per game en route to another gold medal and undefeated tournament.